ssfsx17/ffpnp/Jobs/Gunner.md

 ### Gunplay T7

-Burst Shot (12 MP) (single) - Attack that ignores Evasion, and is guaranteed to be a critical hit.
+Burst Shot (12 MP) (single) - Attack that ignores Evasion, and is considered to be a critical hit if the dice show 80 through 100.

 ### Gunplay T8